ipandzic/movie-app/README.md

     python manage.py migrate

-Use the custom manage.py command to populate the database from www.rottentomatoes.com/browse/opening/:
+Use the custom manage.py command to populate the database using data from www.rottentomatoes.com/browse/opening/:

     python manage.py transfer